A Computationally Efficient Maximum A Posteriori Sequence Estimation via Stein Variational Inference: Demonstrations

 To evaluate the state estimation methods, we generated $50$ independent trajectories of $100$ time steps each.
 For each estimator, we computed the root‑mean‑square error (RMSE) of the state estimates, averaged over all Monte Carlo runs.
-The results in Fig.~\ref{fig:Scenario1}, bottom, Fig.~\ref{fig::Scenario1-2}, and Table~\ref{Table_Ex1} demonstrated that \textsf{Stein-MAP-Seq} significantly outperformed several state estimation methods, indicating that \textsf{Stein-MAP-Seq} is robust to bimodal posterior distributions.
-This performance advantage can be attributed to the mode-seeking behavior of SVGD, even with a small number of particles, and the use of Viterbi-style dynamic programming to identify the globally optimal trajectory over the sampled space.
+The results in Fig.~\ref{fig:Scenario1}, bottom, Fig.~\ref{fig::Scenario1-2}, and Table~\ref{Table_Ex1} demonstrate that \textsf{Stein-MAP-Seq} consistently outperformed competing estimators, highlighting its robustness to bimodal posterior distributions under high process and measurement uncertainty.
+This performance advantage arises from the complementary interaction between SVGD’s mode-seeking behavior and Viterbi-style dynamic programming.
+SVGD concentrates particles around dominant posterior modes using only a small particle set, while Viterbi's forward recursion exploits this focused representation to recover the globally optimal trajectory over the sampled space.

-The methods, such as EKF, EKS, iEKF-3, and iEKS-3, rely on Gaussian (unimodal) assumptions and local linearization in filtering and smoothing, making them prone to converge to locally optimal trajectories.
-In this setup, iEKF-3 and iEKS-3 were initialized with EKF and iEKF-3 estimates, respectively, and refined the trajectory through iterative forward–backward local linearization.
-The number following the method name denotes the iteration number. iEKF-3 and iEKS-3 showed worse performance than EKF and EKS because their initial trajectories were suboptimal, and in the presence of a bimodal posterior, local optimization reinforced incorrect estimates.
+The methods, such as EKF, EKS, iEKF-3, and iEKS-3, rely on Gaussian (unimodal) assumptions and local linearization, making them prone to converge to locally optimal trajectories.
+In this setup, large process noise spreads the prior across competing modes, while high measurement uncertainty weakens observational correction, preventing both filtering and smoothing from resolving the sign ambiguity. iEKF-3 and iEKS-3 were initialized with EKF and iEKF-3 estimates, respectively, and refined the trajectory through iterative forward–backward local linearization, where the number following the method name denotes the iteration count.
+However, because the initial trajectories were already biased toward incorrect modes, the subsequent local optimization in iEKF-3 and iEKS-3 reinforced these errors, resulting in worse performance than EKF and EKS, as shown in Table~\ref{Table_Ex1}.

+GTSAM performed batch optimization over the entire trajectory.
+However, under high process and measurement uncertainty, the resulting factor graph became weakly constrained, making the optimization highly sensitive to initialization.
+As a result, GTSAM frequently converged to an incorrect mode (see Fig.~\ref{fig:Scenario1}, bottom), yielding suboptimal trajectory estimates.
+When initialized with the trajectory estimate obtained from \textsf{Stein-MAP-Seq} (see Table~\ref{Table_Ex1}), GTSAM-Stein consistently converged to the correct mode, demonstrating the effectiveness of \textsf{Stein-MAP-Seq} as an initialization strategy for nonconvex batch MAP optimization.